 - 1 garlic clove, peeled

-- 1 celeriac, peeled weight approx 600g, see tips in the recipe post on how to peel
+- 1 celeriac, peeled weight approx 600g, see post for peeling tips

 - 1 large parsnip or 2 smaller ones, peeled weight approx 180g